willjgriff/android-ethereum-wallet/README.md

 [ ] Send screen submit transaction.<br>
 [ ] Creation of QR code for receving ether.<br>
 [ ] Creation of send transaction from QR code.<br>
 [ ] Transactions list, outgoing and incoming.
 (I have made an implementation for this but it is buggy.
 It is also inefficient to get and store the transaction list manually.
-This will be switched to getting it from a third party, probably etherscan.io)
+This will be switched to use a third party, probably etherscan.io)